mbta/screens/docs/tech_specs/dup_v2_alert_widget_backend.md

 ## Two separate widgets

-For this approach, there would be two separate `WidgetInstance`s: one for `partial`, one for `takeover`.
+For this approach, there would be two separate `WidgetInstance`s: one for `banner`, one for `full_screen`.
 The `CandidateGenerator` would use similar logic to what is laid out above.
 The key difference is instead `WidgetInstance` making the decision on alert type, the `CandidateGenerator` would hold that logic and create a `WidgetInstance` object based on the result.

 ### Reason for rejection

 This approach would require giving the `CandidateGenerator` business logic needed to determine type.
 This pushes back on some framework fundamentals that are laid out in our [architecture doc](/docs/architecture/widget_framework.md).
 It is best that we give the `CandidateGenerator` the responsibility of fetching data needed for our widgets and not have it make decisions on how a widget should work.

 [^1]: An applicable alert is an alert with an effect of `delay` with `severity` >= 5, `shuttle`, `suspension`, or `station_closure` that affects the `route_ids` and `stop_ids` from the `alerts` section of the DUP config.
-[^2]: A `partial` alert takes up only a small amount of the screen to allow for other departures to remain visible.
+[^2]: A `banner` alert takes up only a small amount of the screen to allow for other departures to remain visible.
-[^3]: A `takeover` alert displays over the whole screen including the departures.
+[^3]: A `full_screen` alert displays over the whole screen including the departures.
 [^4]: Priority for DUP alerts is pick a shuttle alert if present.
 Otherwise, pick the first in the list.

 # Addendums

 2.7.23: The DUP spec has been adjusted, so the takeover alert serialization function was adjusted.

-`serialize_takeover_alert/1` returns:
+`serialize_full_screen/1` returns:

 ```
 %{